mit212/lab4_2024/README.md

 - [Github (Example Codes)](https://github.com/mit212/ur_2024)
 - [RTDE API Doc](https://sdurobotics.gitlab.io/ur_rtde/)

 In lab, we will perform a supervised run-through of controlling the UR5.
-Half of the students will participate in this tutorial, while the other half will start the lab.
-Midway through the lab section, the two halves will switch, so everyone will have a chance to learn about (and try connecting to) the UR5.

 ## 1 Motor Modelling and Controller Design